Can a Jury Award Economic but Not Noneconomic Damages in a Personal Injury Case?

 Assessing damages in personal injury claims is often complicated by the facts of the particular case.
 An experienced Waterford-New London, Connecticut personal injury lawyer can assist you in presenting the strongest case possible to a jury to ensure you receive the maximum award permitted by law.

-Contact Polito & Associates LLC today if you have been injured through someone else’s negligence and need to speak with an attorney right away.
+Contact Polito & Harrington LLC today if you have been injured through someone else’s negligence and need to speak with an attorney right away.